MetaBiom

 - Most tryptophan is transformed in the #Indole pathway.
 Intestinal bacteria express the enzyme tryptophanase, leading to the production of #Indole in the gut. - #Indole > metabolized into 3-indolepropionic acid (IPA) > binds to the pregnane X receptor (PXR) in intestinal cells. - IPA is absorbed in the intestine and distributed to the brain > neuroprotective properties. - #Indole > metabolized into #Indole-3-aldehyde (I3A) > triggers immunoprotective effects in the intestine.

-• [1.14] [#Chronic Obstructive Pulmonary Disease] [#Indole-3-acetic acid (IAA)
+• [1.14] [#Chronic Obstructive Pulmonary Disease

-- In Neutrophil-predominant COPD altered tryptophan metabolism in airway #Lactobacilli is associated with reduced indole-3-acetic acid (IAA), which was in turn linked to perturbed host interleukin-22 signalling and epithelial cell apoptosis pathways. - airway microbiome-derived IAA mitigates neutrophilic inflammation, apoptosis, emphysema and lung function decline, via macrophage–epithelial cell cross-talk mediated by interleukin-22. - Intranasal inoculation of two airway #Lactobacilli restored IAA and recapitulated its protective effects in mice.
+- In Neutrophil-predominant COPD altered tryptophan metabolism in airway #Lactobacilli is associated with reduced #Indole-3-acetic acid (IAA), which was in turn linked to perturbed host interleukin-22 signalling and epithelial cell apoptosis pathways. - airway microbiome-derived IAA mitigates neutrophilic inflammation, apoptosis, emphysema and lung function decline, via macrophage–epithelial cell cross-talk mediated by interleukin-22. - Intranasal inoculation of two airway #Lactobacilli restored IAA and recapitulated its protective effects in mice.

-• [1.15] [#Diabetes Type 2] [#Cow’s milk (Dietary Casein), #High-fiber diet
+• [1.15] [#Diabetes Type 2] [#Cow’s milk (Dietary Casein), #High fibre diet

 - a higher milk intake and higher fiber intake were associated with a favorable profile of circulating Trp metabolites for T2D.